rapid7/insightconnect-workflows/workflows/Hunt_for_Threats_in_DNS_Logs_with_InsightIDR_from_Slack/help.md

 # Key Features

-* **Quickly analyze the scope of a malicious URL** - Quickly find out how many of your users were affected by a malicious URL
+* **Quickly analyze the scope of a malicious domain** - Quickly find out how many of your users were affected by a malicious domain

 # Requirements